ron-rs/intellij-ron/README.md

 Requires Intellij IDEA, Gradle CLI and the plugins Grammar-Kit, PsiViewer, and Plugin DevKit.

 To build, run the command `gradle buildPlugin`, and the zipped plugin will be generated in build/distributions

+## License
+intellij-ron is dual-licensed under Apache-2 and MIT.